 The Bengals rested Green-Ellis and Bernard Scott, their top two running backs.
 Brian Leonard started and carried four times for 19 yards.

-NOTES: The replacement officials incorrectly spotted the ball 1 yard shy of the line of scrimmage for a play in the first quarter. ...
+Notes: Rodgers and Dalton led their teams in rushing. ...
+The replacement officials incorrectly spotted the ball 1 yard shy of the line of scrimmage for a play in the first quarter. ...
 Packers WR Tom Crabtree left with a shoulder injury after S Taylor Mays lowered his shoulder for a hit in the first quarter, drawing a personal foul penalty. ...
 Green Bay DT Ryan Pickett left with a calf injury. ...
 Bengals LB Manny Lawson injured his groin in the first quarter.